 The snows melting and summer finally feels like it's here!
 So this Father's Day, why don't you get outside and celebrate with Dad.
-We have been hitting the hiking trails in our Jelts and rounded up our top 5 favorite hikes around the area that can easily fit into your schedule this Father's Day and give you some quality outdoor time together!
+We have been hitting the hiking trails in our Jelts and rounded up 5 of the best hikes near Bozeman, MT that can easily fit into your schedule this Father's Day and give you some quality outdoor time together!

 #1 - Emerald Lake Hike-